tpgmartin/tpgmartin.github.io/_posts/2017-06-29-neural-networks-from-scratch-part-1-building-the-network.md

     [1, 0],
     [1, 1]
 ])

 const outputs = nj.array([[0, 1, 1, 0]]).T
 {% endhighlight %}

 What should our network look like to reflect these inputs and outputs?
-The building block of a neural networks are nodes, these contain activation values our network produces at an arbitrary point in the network.
+The building block of a neural networks are nodes, these contain activation values that is values our network produces at an arbitrary point in the network.
 These are basically the "neurons" of our network.
 The nodes are collected together in layers, such that each layer has common inputs and outputs.
 Given this information, we will have two layers, an input and an output layer, with the former made of two nodes, and the later just one.
 Putting this altogether, our network will look something like this,

 {% include image.html url="/assets/media/multiple_inputs_to_single_output_with_weights.png" %}